 What the agents do

 Flock extracts, cross-references, and validates.
-It checks every field against its source — LCA wage against DOL data, form editions against USCIS current versions, A-Numbers against their own prior appearances in the file.
+It checks every field against its source: I-864 sponsor income against current federal poverty guidelines, form editions against USCIS current versions, and A-Numbers against their own prior appearances in the file.

 Every output is logged with a scenario ID, the check that triggered it, and the source it referenced.
 Nothing is inferred.
 Nothing is assumed.
 Every flag has a citation.